Gr0Bert/continuations_playground/trampolines.md

 +-------------------+	0
 ```
 To understand how such a collision could happen one need to know what causes stack and heap to grow and to shrink.
-I'm talking only about them because instructions, literals and static data are being initialized
+I'm talking only about them because areas containing instructions, literals and static data are being initialized
-on a process start-up, so they are not dynamic.
+on a process start-up and does not change during program execution.
 As for the heap - it's size increasing if something is allocated in it.
 In context of java or c - it is variables allocated with 'new' or malloc calls.
 Stack holds the procedure context.
 What is that context and why do we need it?
 Let's clear this up with a low level example on how functions call is working in stack-based languages.
 Consider two functions:
 1. `caller`
 2. `callee`
-Now `caller` calls the `callee`, here are the steps which should be done:
+Now `caller` calls the `callee:
 ```
 `caller`
 <save registers> (3)